-A student believing he or she has been sexually harassed should promptly report the conduct according to the information provided on page 13.
-Investigation of reported incidents of sexual harassment shall then be conducted by the executive officer, or designee thereof, in an expedient manner.
-This investigation will be conducted with an emphasis on privacy; and, will also be consistent with principles of fair procedures and due process.
+A student believing he or she has been sexually harassed should promptly report the conduct according to the information provided on the Title IX formal reporting section.
+Investigation of reported incidents of sexual harassment shall then be conducted by the Title IX Coordinator, or designee thereof, in an expedient manner.
+This investigation will be conducted with an emphasis on privacy and will be consistent with principles of fair procedures and due process.